-While in some cases, race and religion are closely connected, most faith groups are very diverse and include a variety of beliefs, denominations, practices and traditions.
+- 2.1 The term 'religion and belief' is defined as 'any religion, religious belief, or similar philosophical belief'.
+In order to meet this definition, a belief must have one or more of the following characteristics: - collective worship; - a clear belief system; or - a profound belief affecting a way of life or worldview. - 2.2 Atheism and agnosticism come within this definition but political beliefs have been explicitly excluded.
+Employment tribunals and other courts have to decide whether other circumstances are covered by the legislation. - 2.3 While in some cases, race and religion are closely connected, most faith groups are very diverse and include a variety of beliefs, denominations, practices and traditions.
 They may include people of various ages, cultures, ethnic origins and social backgrounds.
 It is therefore important that there is no stereotyping of people who belong to a particular faith or belief.

-Genuine Occupational Requirement
+3 Genuine Occupational Requirement

-A 'Genuine Occupational Requirement' can be obtained where it can be proved that to be of a particular religion or belief is necessary for carrying out a particular role effectively.
+A 'Genuine Occupational Requirement' can be obtained where it can be proved that in order to carry out a particular role effectively it is necessary to be a member of a particular religion or have a particular religious or philosophical belief.
 Apart from the role of College Chaplain, it is unlikely that any posts at the College would fall into this category.

-Religion & Belief and Sexual Orientation
+4 Religion & Belief and Sexual Orientation

-Situations may arise where the rights of one individual conflict with the rights of another; the most frequent example of this is when an individual objects to lesbian, gay and bisexuality on the grounds of religion or belief.
-Such individuals are legally entitled to hold such beliefs under the Religion and Belief Regulations but must not manifest their views in a way that offends, intimidates or humiliates others or is hostile or degrading to them.
+4.1 Situations may arise where the rights of one individual conflict with the rights of another; the most frequent example of this is when an individual objects to lesbian, gay and bisexuality on the grounds of religion or belief.
+Such individuals are legally entitled to hold such beliefs but must not manifest their views in a way that offends, intimidates or humiliates others or is hostile or degrading to them.